Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs

-In \cite{FanULRateLowADC15,ZhangSELowADC}, the SE of uplink massive MIMO with low resolution ADCs is studied, and it is shown that few ADC bits are enough to achieve almost the same SE of unquantized MIMO.
-Also, using a 2-bit ADC achieves good performance for a small Rician k-factor \cite{FanULRateLowADC15}.
+In \cite{FanULRateLowADC15,ZhangSELowADC}, the SE of uplink massive MIMO with low resolution ADCs is studied, and it is shown that few ADC bits are enough to achieve almost the same SE of unquantized MIMO, and in \cite{FanULRateLowADC15} it is also shown that a 2-bit ADC achieves good performance for a small Rician k-factor.